DevilANANDGupta/TO_DO_LIST_APP_REACT/README.md

    - The JWT is securely stored on the client side, typically in the browser's local storage or a secure HTTP cookie.

 4. **Authenticated Requests**:
-   - For every subsequent request to protected routes (e.g., accessing user-specific to-do lists), the client includes the JWT in the request headers.
+   - For every subsequent request to protected routes , the client includes the JWT in the request headers.

 5. **Server Authentication**:
    - The server verifies the JWT to ensure it's valid, has not expired, and matches a user in the database.